Charlie Deakin Davies: Trans Creative Collective and Charlieeeee

 In January 2021, Deakin Davies came out as non-binary, and changed their name to Charlie; they then moved from East London to West London, and moved to Ten87 studios in Tottenham Hale.
 In March 2021, Deakin Davies attended a session at Abbey Road composed entirely of transgender, non-binary and gender diverse producers for International Transgender Day of Visibility, along with Max Blue Churchill and Jesley Faye.
 Moved by the response, they cofounded the Trans Creative Collective, a directory of transgender musicians.
-Deakin-Davies then co-produced Ellie Dixon's "Swing"; in a September 2021 interview with Moths and Giraffes, they asserted that they contacted Dixon after hearing their earlier track "Sucker" on New Music Friday.
+Deakin Davies then co-produced Ellie Dixon's "Swing"; in a September 2021 interview with Moths and Giraffes, they asserted that they contacted Dixon after hearing their earlier track "Sucker" on New Music Friday.
 In November 2022, they directed Piri & Tommy's Froge.tour.
 Around this time, Deakin Davies was scouted for a year-long mentorship programme led by Fred Again, as part of which they cowrote a track with him, Raye, MNEK, and Kamille.
+Again hosted Trans Creative Collective production workshops in 2026 as part of their Trans+ Future Sounds initiative.

 "When I first came up with the name Dog Bowl in January of 2023, I had a very self-deprecating attitude that I think I'm growing out of.
 When I wrote this music, I didn't think I could ever compare to the artistes that I work with.
 I thought it was a joke that I was even trying to be a part of the scene with them.
 I always saw it as the dog bowl because it's the food scraps that were missed; the food scraps from all of these amazing people."